Paid Family and Medical Leave Policies

 This policy inventory compiles some paid family and medical leave (PFML) policies that states can choose to put into place to support economic security for families with young children.

-Implementing or Expanding Paid Family Leave
+Implementing or Expanding Paid Family and Medical Leave

 Six states have implemented PFML policies.